Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

-Expo has reserved an [extra](https://docs.expo.io/guides/environment-variables/#using-app-manifest-extra) property in the configuration for any application specific configuration.
+Expo has reserved an [extra](https://docs.expo.io/guides/environment-variables/#using-app-manifest-extra) property in the configuration for any application-specific configuration.
 To see how this works, let's add a `env` variable into our application's configuration:

 ```javascript
 export default {